 Beginner-friendly and commission-free trading with a social networking twist.

-- Look elsewhere if you’re an experienced trader seeking bonds, mutual funds, futures or forex trading.
+- Look elsewhere if you’re an experienced trader seeking bonds, mutual funds, futures, forex or crypto trading.

 Stock trade fee

 What's in this review?

 What investments does Public offer?

 Public’s beginner-friendly platform is suitable for new investors, but its security lineup is limited to stocks and ETFs.
 While it’s possible to build a diversified portfolio of stocks and ETFs, the lack of access to other securities, like bonds, mutual funds, options, forex and crypto, may be a deal-breaker for investors looking to branch out across multiple asset tiers.

 How does Public make money?